Preparatory Level Teaching (2-year core programme)

 A compulsory internship of at least four weeks, in France or abroad, must be carried out during the summer holidays between first and second year.

-For all of the courses, the assessments are designed to help the students review the skills and knowledge acquired and, where necessary, to clearly point out their areas of weakness.
+For all of the courses, the assessments are designed to help the students review the skills and knowledge acquired.

 To this end, appointments can be suggested during the mid-year appraisals to further discuss any issues.
 The assessments take the form of continuous assessment and include: